Where to Begin: Efficient Pretraining via Subnetwork Selection and Distillation: Whittle APIs

 \section{Whittle APIs}

-In addition to the functionalities core to our framework as defined in Section \ref{sec:library}, we additionally define an api to compute different importance metrics for different sub-network dimensions.
 An overview of the Whittle library is shown in Figure \ref{fig:whittle-library}.
+In addition to the core functionalities of our framework described in Section \ref{sec:library}, we provide an API to compute various importance metrics across different sub-network dimensions.

 \paragraph{\texttt{compute\_importance\_score()}.} The \texttt{compute\_importance\_score()} function (Listing~\ref{lst:importance}, Appendix \ref{appendix:api}) assigns an importance score to a given sub-network, where higher scores indicate higher estimated quality.
 Importance scores are computed independently for each architectural component (e.g., layers, heads, neurons), normalized across available choices using a softmax, and aggregated by summation.
 This computation is performed once at the beginning of the search procedure, after which evaluating the importance of candidate sub-networks becomes inexpensive compared to full metrics such as \emph{perplexity}.